 - Service Guidelines for Young Children who are Deaf or Hard of Hearing- January 2006 (pdf) - Guidelines for Child and Family Connections Staff

-Illinois works with the Early Childhood Hearing Outreach (ECHO) initiative that is a part of the National Center for Hearing Assessment and Management at the Utah State University.
-The ECHO Initiative focuses on extending the benefit of periodic hearing screening to children 0 - 3 years of age in a variety of health and education settings.
+Illinois works with EHDI NTRC (formerly known as Early Childhood Hearing Outreach [ECHO] Initiative), which is a part of the National Center for Hearing Assessment and Management (NCHAM - pronounced "en-cham") at the Utah State University.
+This initiative focuses on extending the benefit of periodic hearing screening to children 0 - 3 years of age in a variety of health and education settings.
 The following materials may help you promote otoacoustic emissions (OAE) hearing screening:

 This program works with parents and providers to ensure all babies get screened for hearing loss no later than 1 month of age; all infants who do not pass their hearing receive a diagnostic evaluation no later than 3 months of age; and all infants with a hearing loss enroll in early intervention services no later than 6 months of age.
 Works with parents and providers to ensure all babies get screened for hearing loss no later than 1 month of age; all infants who do not pass their hearing receive a diagnostic evaluation no later than 3 months of age; and all infants with a hearing loss enroll in early intervention services no later than 6 months of age.